irinacodes/lessons/README.md

 # lessons
-Repository of lesson presentations and books I wrote while working as associate professor
+Repository of lesson presentations and books I wrote (in Serbian) while working as associate professor.